ardeleantraiandarius/HyperX-Cloud-II-Modding/README.md

-# HyperX Cloud 2 Modding - Advanced Hardware Customization and Acoustic Tuning
+# HyperX Cloud 2 Modding - Hardware Customization and Acoustic Tuning

 ## Project Overview
 This project involves a comprehensive internal reconstruction of the HyperX Cloud 2 (PS4 version originally, without the USB sound card).
 The goal was to convert a standard gaming headset into a modular, high-fidelity audio tool by upgrading the drivers, implementing a physical bass tuning system, and converting the fixed cable to a jack port.